Copyright (c) 2022

 Reviews Love it?
 Or maybe you want to share some creative ways you're putting this item to use.

-adamghering said over 15 years ago:this script is also reliant on the fact that the textures are in the destination that is specified in the attr editor.
+adamghering said about 16 years ago:this script is also reliant on the fact that the textures are in the destination that is specified in the attr editor.
 Needs a window so user can determine a file from where textures are loaded.
 This Script does work however if you put the texures in a file in the same directory as the mb/ma

 Post a review: